Blake-Madden/i18n-check/README.md

 Internationalization & localization analysis system for C++ code, *gettext* catalogs, and Windows&reg; RC files.

-`Cuneiform` is a command-line utility and graphical interface that scans source and resource files to check for various i18n and l10n issues.
+`Cuneiform` is a command-line utility and graphical user interface that scans source and resource files to check for various i18n and l10n issues.

 Additionally, the GUI version provides pseudo-translation support for